bhoward/CSC426Public/DeCLan/LargerSubsetGrammar.md

 ConstDeclSequence -> ConstDecl ; ConstDeclSequence
 ConstDeclSequence ->

-ConstDecl -> ident = Expression // may only use idents defined in previous ConstDecls
+ConstDecl -> ident = ConstExpr

+ConstExpr -> Expression // but may only use idents defined in previous ConstDecls

 VariableDeclSequence -> VariableDecl ; VariableDeclSequence
 VariableDeclSequence ->